-MBA aspirants, who have a couple of years work experience are often under the dilemma whether to pursue Executive MBA or two year regular MBA.
+One-Year vs Two-Year MBA - MBA aspirants, who have a couple of years work experience are often under the dilemma whether to pursue Executive MBA or two year regular MBA.
 There are various factors based on which you should take the final decision.
-To help you decide whether it is One Year or Two Year MBA which would suit you the best, Gautam Lakhamraju, Director – Admissions, Great Lakes Institute of Management shares his thoughts on One Year Vs. Two Year MBA in this column at Careers360.

 2. Curriculum and Learning Experience: The shorter duration of the One year MBA means that it is more challenging with candidates having to handle a lot more in lesser time.
 This is where having prior work experience helps since having a basic understanding of organisations and professional work environments helps participants start at a higher base compared to freshers who have to start from the scratch.
 The programmes are designed accordingly keeping this work experience in mind and fully leveraging it.